AryD05/Translator/README.md

 #### Flags Explained

-- **Complexity**: Controls the intricacy of generated equivalences.
+- **Complexity**: Controls the intricacy of generated equivalences relative to the complexity of the input formula.
 Higher values allow more complex transformations but increase processing time.
 - **Depth**: Limits the recursive depth of equivalence generation.
 Higher values explore more possibilities but may significantly increase computation time.
 - **Show Unfiltered**: When set to 'y', displays all generated equivalences before applying operator-based filtering.
 - **Timeout**: Sets a time limit for the equivalence generation process to prevent excessively long computations.